 We then moved on to Calle Herradores, one of the most attractive streets in La Laguna and also part of the Plaza del Adelantado.

-One of the advantages of La Laguna is that walking aimlessly or not, you'll end up on a pedestrian street that will leave you spellbound by all it has to offer.
-In this case, we turn to Calle San Agustín, which, in the opinion of many, is one of the most beautiful and impressive streets in the whole city.
-On this street, there are also several stately homes, some of which have already been converted into museums or the headquarters of different estates in La Laguna.
+One of the advantages of La Laguna is that, walking aimlessly or not, you'll end up on a pedestrian street that will leave you spellbound by all it has to offer.
+In this case, we turn onto Calle San Agustín, which, in the opinion of many, is one of the most beautiful and impressive streets in the whole city.
+On this street there are also several stately homes, some of which have already been converted into museums or the headquarters of different estates in La Laguna.
 Just a few steps away from the Episcopal Palace, and on Calle San Agustín itself, we find the Museum of History and Anthropology of Tenerife, which occupies the Casa Lercaro and the Casa Saavedra.

 We also visited one of the most representative symbols of La Laguna, the Church of Nuestra Señora de la Concepción.

-lightbulb Which plan to follow on your holidays?
+Which plan to follow on your holidays?

 DAY 11: VISIT TO LA OROTAVA - STARGAZING IN THE TEIDE NATIONAL PARK